-The low-arc faucets are more traditional looking, however, they also look excellent in commercial-style kitchens.
-The smaller design is suited for kitchens with limited space around the sink.
+Low-arc faucets are more traditional, but they also look excellent in commercial-style kitchens.
+The smaller size is perfect for kitchens with limited space around the sink.

-You can’t find much variety when it comes to the finish.
-It’s therefore not the right choice if you’re looking for something special.
+You won’t find much variety when it comes to the finish, so this might not be the right choice if you want something unique.

-Some of the low-arc kitchen faucets come with an extra feature: a side sprayer.
-Instead of the spout having two water settings, you get an extra extendable hose that sits next to the faucet.
+Some low-arc kitchen faucets include an extra feature: a side sprayer.
+Rather than the spout having two water settings, you receive an extra extendable hose that sits next to the faucet.

-This type often comes with a PVD stainless steel finish that limits water stains and helps the silver keep its shine.
+This type often features a PVD stainless steel finish that reduces water stains and helps the silver retain its shine.